JackBadawy/CalculatorJavaFX/README.md

 Better understand and implement generics in Java.
 Develop a visually appealing desktop application.
 Gain experience with Maven & managing dependencies.

+### Swing App
+click [here](https://github.com/JackBadawy/swing_calculator) to see version of the Calculator app built in swing for conparison purposes